Patient Education

 Modern lifestyles filled with stress, poor sleep, and nutrient-deficient diets often leave people feeling drained.
-While “adrenal fatigue” is not a medically recognized diagnosis, many individuals experience fatigue, low energy, and difficulty handling stress.
-From a physician’s perspective in pain management, orthopedics, sports medicine, podiatry, and chiropractic care, one of the most effective ways to restore energy balance is through nutrition.
+While "fatigue and stress-related symptoms" is not a medically recognized diagnosis, many individuals experience fatigue, low energy, and difficulty handling stress.
+From a physician’s perspective in pain management, orthopedics, sports medicine, podiatry, and chiropractic care, one practical way to support general wellness is balanced nutrition.

-The adrenal fatigue diet emphasizes whole, unprocessed foods, stable energy intake throughout the day, and avoidance of stimulants or highly processed foods.
+The fatigue and stress-related symptoms diet emphasizes whole, unprocessed foods, stable energy intake throughout the day, and avoidance of stimulants or highly processed foods.

 1. Lean Proteins